sparelabthrow/github-slideshow/_posts/0000-01-02-sparelabthrow.md

 layout: slide
 title: Welcome to Sparethrow's slide!"
 I changed the file
-This is my awsome slide.
+This is my awsome slide. :tada:
 Use the left arrow to go back!